PointCloudLibrary/blog/blogweb/gsoc14/wnguatem/index.rst

 Brainstorming with my mentor
 ----------------------------
-These are some of "Bits and Bytes" from the discussions I've had with my mentor Zoltan -Study the existing SampleConsensus and Tracking Module.
+These are some of "Bits and Bytes" from the discussions I've had with my mentor Zoltan

+- Study the existing SampleConsensus and Tracking Module.
--What can be taken from these Modules ?
+- What can be taken from these Modules ?
--The Pros and Cons of inheriting from these modules rather than re-inventing the wheel ?
+- The Pros and Cons of inheriting from these modules rather than re-inventing the wheel ?
--Extending the posible model types for say Torrus/ellipsoids -B-Spline curve fitting in 3D
+- Extending the posible model types for say Torrus/ellipsoids
+- B-Spline curve fitting in 3D
--Knot/Control point placement problematic
+- Knot/Control point placement problematic
--Lets try first an MCMC Sampling approach for already existing model types (Planes, Lines,Cylinders ...)
+- Lets try first an MCMC Sampling approach for already existing model types (Planes, Lines,Cylinders ...)
--B-Spline surface fitting
+- B-Spline surface fitting

 Recent status updates